 With help from his brother Joe, Jeff got a small grant to set up a textbook rental program at the school where he was teaching.
 They based their model on the farming cooperatives they had seen growing up in rural Indiana and while traveling in Spain.
 Parents committed to paying a small monthly fee for their children to rent the textbooks, and school administration learned to save those fees until there was enough money to buy new books.
 The program was a success—and soon dozens of schools in the surrounding area began to ask for their own Textbook Program.
 In 1996, Joe and Jeff left their careers to help these additional schools—and Cooperative for Education (CoEd) was born.

-Over the past 22 years, the Textbook Program has expanded exponentially, and CoEd has established three additional programs: the Computer Centers Program, the Culture of Reading Program, and the Scholarship & Youth Development Program.
+Over the past 22 years, the Textbook Program has expanded exponentially, and CoEd has established three additional programs: the Computers Program, the Spark Reading Program, and the Rise Youth Development Program.
 With the help of an international family of supporters, we have served over 188,000 Guatemalan students in 14 of Guatemala’s 22 departments.
 Now, our story is evolving again—with you!
 We are so excited for you to join the CoEd family and to see what unique contributions you will make to break the cycle of poverty through education.